Cjmoye30/README_Generator/README.md

   ### Description:

-  - This is a CLI program which can quickly create a README.md file with all of the needed sections.
+  - This CLI program will quickly generate a professional README.md file with all of the necessary sections to add to.

   ### Screenshots: